 Image via Wikipedia

 I work graveyard shift, and so when I get home, there’s nothing on, since it’s 6.30 AM.
 So I tend to turn on PBS, when it’s doing all of the children’s shows.
 And I’ve come to the conclusion that the new kids’ shows bug me.
+I just had the cable guys fixes our antennae last month.
+You’ll be surprised how much a TV aerial installation cost is.
+Always contact a licensed professional to save money.

 First off, what the holy fuck did they do to Sesame Street?
 What is all this blue-screened Elmo garbage?
 Sesame Street used to be brilliant, and now it’s this horrible thing with all these bells and whistles going on with Elmo hosting.
 I really can’t stand Elmo.
 I’ve NEVER been able to stand him.
 Now the show is his?
 Big Bird‘s OK; a little annoying, but he’s all right.
 Back when I was watching Sesame Street more religiously, he was the star, but even then, it was still a more of an ensemble.